 LinkedIn is the largest professional networking site in the world and one of the largest job search sites.
 Many employers list jobs on LinkedIn and prefer the platform over other popular job boards given the size of the potential applicant pool and LinkedIn’s advanced filter options.

-A savvy job seeker should leverage both a resume and LinkedIn to support their job applications.
+Savvy job seekers should leverage both a resume and LinkedIn to support their job applications.
 Since your LinkedIn profile and your resume are different, you may want to upload your resume to your LinkedIn profile.
-Or not.

-In this article, we’ll tell you two ways to add your resume to your LinkedIn.
+In this article, we’ll walk you through two ways to add your resume to LinkedIn.

-1. Upload your resume to your LinkedIn profile
+How to upload your resume to your LinkedIn profile: two options

 1. Go to your profile.
-Scroll down to your About section, directly below your Intro, and click on the pencil icon.
+Scroll down to your Featured section, directly below your About section, and click on the plus sign.

-In addition to uploading your resume to your profile, you can save up to three resumes on LinkedIn to quickly attach your resume when you apply for a job.
+In addition to uploading your resume to your profile, you can save several resumes on LinkedIn to quickly attach your resume when you apply for a job.
+This is useful if you have multiple career or keyword targets.

 Even though some jobs don’t require a resume, we recommend you use both your LinkedIn profile and resume when applying to jobs.